SAP-samples/teched2024-DA180/exercises/ex23/README.md

 Transformation Flows load data from one or more sources and persist the result in a target table.
 This integration entity can detect delta changes when reading data from a local table which is enabled for delta.
 Transformation Flows are also useful in scenarios when utilizing Replication Flows for Outbound Integration: Replication Flows can access local tables (delta enabled) which are updated by a transformation flow and transfer the data records in a delta mode.

+## :beginner: Detour: SAP Analytics Cloud - Replace Model in Stories
+You can replace a model in your SAP Analytics Cloud story with another compatible model.
+You don't have to recreate your full story if you want to replace the data source (model) with a compatible one.
+While some features may need to be recreated, the structure and formatting of your dashboard won't be affected.

 ## End of Detour

 ## Start of the exercise